build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 !['Add files' button to select and upload local files to the S3 bucket](images/add_files_to_bucket.png)

 Perfect!
-Now, that the JAR file is uploaded to the S3 bucket, we can easily run the Flink application in Kinesis Data Analytics without having to manage any servers.
+Now, that the JAR file is uploaded to the S3 bucket, we can easily run the Flink application in Amazon Managed Service for Apache Flink without having to manage any servers.
 Note that we can either upload the package as JAR file, or can compress the package and upload it as a ZIP file.

 ### Step 4:  Create a Stack using AWS CloudFormation